 With Python’s property()

 , you can create managed attributes in your classes.
-You can use managed attributes, also known as properties, when you need to modify their internal implementation without changing the public API of the class.
-Providing stable APIs can help you avoid breaking your users’ code when they rely on your classes and objects.
+You can use managed attributes when you need to modify an attribute’s internal implementation and don’t want to change the class’s public API.
+Providing stable APIs will prevent you from breaking your users’ code when they rely on your code.

 Properties are arguably the most popular way to create managed attributes quickly and in the purest Pythonic style.